The Tim Newfields Homepage

 4. POETRY & CREATIVE WRITING

-I've written four books of poetry so far and am especially interested in writers such as Wislawa Szymborska, Ginne Serre-Pagan, James Bertolino, Jaan Kaplinski, and Bruce Boston.
+I've written twelve books of poetry so far and am especially interested in writers such as Wislawa Szymborska, Ginne Serre-Pagan, James Bertolino, Jaan Kaplinski, and Bruce Boston.
 My favorite Japanese poets include Sasaki Nobutsuna, Takahashi Shinkichi, and Saitoh Fumi.

 Relevant Articles I've Written -